 - Past medical history: consider injuries, other related disease (neurological, rheumatological, musculoskeletal).

 - If pes planus is new, asymmetrical or painful, ask about symptoms of tibialis posterior dysfunction, which are:

 - Pain or swelling behind the medial malleolus and along the instep.

 - Decreasing walking ability and balance.

 - Ache on walking long distances.

-- With the patient standing, look at his or her feet from above and behind.
-Loss of the arch is visible, with the medial side of the foot close to the ground.
-Look at the feet from behind - with PP the heel moves outwards (valgus) and the toes may also be pointed outwards.
+- With the patient standing, look at the feet from above and behind and all sides, note when non-weight-bearing, when weight-bearing and when walking.
+Loss of the arch is visible in pes planus, with the medial side of the foot close to the ground.
+Look at the feet from behind - with pes planus the heel moves outwards (valgus) and the toes may also be pointed outwards.

 - Ask the patient to stand on tiptoe.
-With flexible PP, this will reveal the arch, and the heel will move inwards (varus position).
+With flexible pes planus, this will reveal the arch, and the heel will move inwards (varus position).

-- Look for signs of tibialis posterior dysfunction (if history is suggestive of this):
+- Look for signs of tibialis posterior dysfunction:

 - Ask the patient to do 10 unsupported heel raises (stand on one foot on tiptoe, unsupported).
 Patients with tibialis posterior dysfunction will be unable to do this.